ali-translator/url-template/README.md

 $compiledUrl = $urlTemplateResolver->compileUrl($parsedUrlTemplate);
 var_dump($compiledUrl); // -> "https://uk.example.com/london/some-category/item?sale=1"

-// As you may see, in url was skipped default language value "en"
+// As you may see, the default language value "en" is omitted in the URL.
-// If you want their in url, you must set "false" to last parameter "isHideDefaultParameters" on constructor of UrlTemplateConfig
+// If you want it included in the URL, you must set "false" for the last parameter "isHideDefaultParameters" in the constructor of `UrlTemplateConfig`.
 ```

 **Warning**: be careful with some free regular expressions, as for language '[a-z]{2}', will be better '(en|de|ua)'